datarchy/datarchy.github.io/content/article/20200814_spark_count_per_partition/index.md

 * ```DataFrame.mapPartitions``` : takes as parameter a lambda function that takes an iterator, and returns another iterator.

-* It will create for each partition an iterator and will then passes it to the lambda function and finally will return a dataset that combines the results of the lambda function.
+* It will create for each partition an iterator and will then pass it to the lambda function and finally will return a dataset that combines the results of the lambda function.

 * Our lambda function is returning a single element iterator that contains the size of the input iterator (which is the number of rows in the partition).